Dr. Eve M. Schooler is a Networking and Distributed Systems expert.

 Eve has served in leadership positions in various standards organizations, including: the IETF,

-where she currently serves on the IoT Directorate, co-chairs the COIN (Computing in the Network) research group to investigate network-compute-storage convergence, is transitioning from co-chairing the RAW (Reliable & Available Wireless) working group into the role of secretary for the DetNet (Deterministic Networks) working group, both aimed at enabling L3 network determinism, and
+where she currently serves on the IoT Directorate, co-chairs the SUSTAIN (Sustainability and the Internet) research group, and is secretary for the DetNet (Deterministic Networks) working group that aims to enable L3 network determinism -

 NIST, where she co-chaired the Cyber-Physical Systems working group on Data interoperability;